Crotona Park: Attractions and facilities

 1912 map showing Crotona Park with Borough Hall Park (now called Walter Gladwin Park) directly adjacent across East 175th Street.
 Claremont Park to the west and Bronx Park ("Zoological Gardens") to the northeast.
 This map predates the Cross Bronx Expressway, which now separates Crotona and Walter Gladwin parks.
 Claremont Parkway, which now bisects Crotona Park at the level of Wendover Ave had also not yet been built.

 Crotona Park is bounded by Crotona Park West (also known as Fulton Avenue), Crotona Park North, Crotona Park East, and Crotona Park South (a continuation of St. Paul's Place).
 It is divided into four sections of unequal size by Claremont Parkway and Crotona Avenue.
 The park serves the neighborhoods of Claremont to the west, Belmont and Tremont to the north, West Farms to the northeast, Crotona Park East to the southeast, and Morrisania to the southwest.
 Due to its central location between several different neighborhoods, Crotona Park is sometimes known as the "Central Park of the South Bronx".
 Crotona Park also contains connections to Hylan Park and Crotona Parkway at the northeast corner and Walter Gladwin Park near the northwest corner, though connections to all three are poor.

 Crotona Park contains 28 species of trees, as well as the Crotona Pool, the largest in the Bronx.
 A series of asphalt paths crosses the park, connecting its different features.
+Among the trees are an American Elm and a Green Ash that were designated Great Trees of New York City in 2024 by the New York City Department of Parks and Recreation.